oscimp/WRTD-FMC-ADC/wrtd_installation/README.md

 # Installing WRTD for the SPEC150T and FMC ADC

-We will be using the scripts provided by Dimitrios Lampridis to install all dependencies: https://gitlab.cern.ch/dlamprid/ohwr-build-scripts
+We will be using the scripts provided by Dimitrios Lampridis to build and install all necessary CERN repositories: https://gitlab.cern.ch/dlamprid/ohwr-build-scripts

 ## 1. Installing dependencies